PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 * [WinWorld](https://winworldpc.com/product/windows-98/98-second-edition)

-Use the OEM Full ISO as the Retail Full ISO doesn't boot in VMware Player and the provided product key.
+Use the OEM Full ISO as the Retail Full ISO doesn't boot in VMware Player without use of a floppy disk and use the provided Product Key.
 For this version of Windows there was only a Product Key and there was no concept of Product Activation.

 ## VMware Tools ISO

+Windows 98SE requires the Pre2k version of VMware Tools which installs some of the System Drivers such as the virtual display driver and also allows dragging and dropping files to the Windows 98 Guest:

 * [VMware Tools Pre2k](https://packages-prod.broadcom.com/tools/frozen/windows/winPre2k.iso)